aeonwp/aeonblog/readme.txt

 = Can you add more features? =

 We would love to hear your ideas.
-You can use email us at support@aeonwp.com
+You can use email us at aeonwpofficial@gmail.com

 == Changelog ==
+= 1.1.6 - March 23 2021 =
+Tested with latest WP version
+Fixed minor CSS issues
+Changed upgrade to pro link

 = 1.1.4 - May 03 2020 =
 Added Upgrade notice
 Tested with latest WP version